wiris/santoku/README.md

 ### Environment

-We provide a development environment that uses Visual Studio Code Remote - Containers extension.
+We provide a development environment that uses the Visual Studio Code Remote - Containers extension.
 This extension lets you use a Docker container in order to have a consistent and easily reproducible development environment.

 The files needed to build the container are located in the `.devcontainer` directory.
-* `devcontainer.json` contains a set of configurations and tells how VSCode should access the container.
+* `devcontainer.json` contains a set of configurations, tells VSCode how to access the container and which extensions it should install.
 * `Dockerfile` defines instructions for the building of the container image.
-* `requirements.txt` specifies the required dependencies for the development process.
+* `requirements.txt` specifies the required dependencies for the development process, which are then installed via the Dockerfile when building the image.

 More info [here](https://code.visualstudio.com/docs/remote/containers-tutorial)

 ### Sharing Git credentials with your container

 The containerized environment will automatically forward your local SSH agent if one is running.
-More info [here](https://code.visualstudio.com/docs/remote/containers#_using-ssh-keys) and it works for Windows and Linux.
+More info [here](https://code.visualstudio.com/docs/remote/containers#_using-ssh-keys).
+It works for Windows and Linux.

 ### Setting credentials as environment variables